-By Rob Watson, Principal, Upland Road LLC; Founder & President SWEEP
+By Rob Watson, Principal, Upland Road LLC.
+Founder & President SWEEP Standard

 In Part 1 of this article, we discussed how landfill diversion rates are stagnant, single stream contamination is growing, waste stream composition is changing and asked the question: What can we do to make greater use of the more than 400 hundred million tons of materials that are discarded each year in the U.S.?